nicoRogalski/cng-hello-backend/README.md

 # cng-hello-backend

-Example cloud native application in Go.
+Showcase of a cloud native application in Go.

 ## 1. How to run: